- Performance plug-in hybrid

-The front seats are snug for taller drivers and riders, especially with the optional moonroof that cuts into available head room.
+The front seats are snug for taller drivers and riders, especially with the optional sunroof that cuts into available head room.
 The seat bottoms are thin too, which cramps—literally and figuratively—our comfort on long hauls.

 The rear seats offer scant more head room, but not more leg room.
 There are 37 inches of leg stretch-out space in the back, which is good, but also not as much as some rivals including the Volkswagen Tiguan and Honda CR-V.

 Three across in back is possible, just not preferable.
 With the rear seats up, the RAV4 holds more than 37 cubic feet of cargo, which expands to 69 cubic feet.
 Primes have 33.5 cubic feet behind the second row and 63.2 cubic feet behind the front seats, with some space lost to battery packaging.

 2021 Toyota RAV4

 The RAV4 earned top “Good” scores by the IIHS in its rigorous crash-test battery, and the agency rated its automatic emergency braking system as “Superior” at avoiding forward crashes.
 But only its most expensive Hybrid model has headlights that merit a Good rating; it's a Top Safety Pick by the IIHS rules, but we don't give it a point extra here because of that very limited availability.
 Other models score Marginal and Poor headlight ratings.